weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Recap

-Well done!
-You have:
+In this quickstart guide, you:

-- Created a Serverless Weaviate sandbox instance on Weaviate Cloud
+- Created a Serverless Weaviate sandbox instance on Weaviate Cloud.
-- Defined a collection and added data
+- Defined a collection and added data.
-- Performed searches, including:
+- Performed queries, including:
-    - Semantic search
+    - Semantic search, and
-    - Retrieval augmented generation
+    - Retrieval augmented generation.

 Where to go next is up to you.
 We include some suggested steps and resources below.